 When Google released Android 9 Pie, it limited the number of visible notification icons in the status bar to three, with an indicator telling you there are more that aren't displayed.
 This was likely due to the massive notch on the Pixel 3XL, but it was forced upon everyone rather than being implemented only for that phone.

 In One UI, this isn't the case.
-If you pull down your quick settings panel, pressing the three-dot menu followed by "Status bar" will open a customization menu.
+If you pull down your quick settings panel, pressing the three-dot button followed by "Status bar" will open a customization menu.
 Here you can elect to have no notification icons at all, limit them to three, have a little counter with the number of unread messages, or show all notifications.
 So, if you aren't a fan of the limited number Google tries to stick you with, Samsung could represent a better option for you.

 I know, Bixby is probably the worst smart assistant out there — it's "smart" in the loosest sense of the word.
 Because of its deservedly poor reputation, it's natural to dismiss everything about it as awful and never try anything it has to offer.
-That would be a mistake because Bixby Routines is incredible.
+That would be a mistake, because Bixby Routines is actually incredible.

 Similar in concept to Assistant routines or rules, you can program Bixby to perform specific tasks when activated.
 Unlike Google's attempt, Samsung has nailed this experience.

 There's a wide array of triggers to choose from, including arriving at a specific location, connecting headphones, plugging your phone into a charger, and much more.
 If you want manual control, you can create an on/off button for a routine on your home screen.